vitalpoltava/Star-Rating/README.md

 Wishing to change the rating live?

 5. You can use the `rating-define` attribute to make the directive to change the rating, depending on mouse moves (`percent` value by percent and `star` value to change by full star).
 The `click` will "secure" the new rating.
+6. Do not like stars?
+Prefer circles?
+Provide your own function to draw the rating element you want via `custom-figure-drawer` attribute.

 `N.B.` If you want to use several ratings on one page, please wrap each of them into separate `controller` or isolate them other way in order not to interfere each other...